Isle of Man Airport: Development since the 2000s

 A project by Ellis Brown Architects began in November 1998 to extend the airport and improve the facilities available to passengers.
 In March 2000 the new extension was opened, providing a new landside catering outlet, arrivals area, baggage hall, and departure lounge.
 The existing part of the airport was refurbished during this time to provide improved check-in facilities and offices, linked to the extension with a new airport entrance.
 During the extension and renovation period, the iconic Three Legs of Man sculpture adorning the airport's façade was also refurbished.
 In March 2006 funding for a further extension was granted by Tynwald to increase the number of departure gates, with work due for completion in summer 2007.

 In April 2008 Tynwald granted a major runway extension and resurfacing project at the airport.
 The runway will be extended by 245 m out into the Irish Sea by the construction of a rock-armoured promontory.
 It was part of a £44m plan which also included resurfacing of the runway during summer 2008 and the extension program that will commence in spring 2008 work was completed by early 2011.
 It has emerged that the actual runway take-off length was underestimated by 160 metres in the £1.5 million feasibility study.
 Whilst the study originally looked into the aviation marketing implication of runway length, airport management has now denied that the extension is for the use of heavier aircraft in the future, stating that the resurfacing and extension are to comply with the latest international safety standards.

 There has been a significant overspend on the project due to poor foreign exchange management of the Euro-denominated components of the costs.
 It is thought that the Manx Treasury Minister may have been referring to the expense of the runway and the additional £6,515,000 control tower project when he stated in his 2009 Budget speech that the Isle of Man could no longer afford "Rolls-Royce" projects.
 Following the completion of the runway extension project the largest aircraft that can operate fully at Ronaldsway is the Boeing 757.

 In September 2019, Flybe announced it would shut down its base operations at the airport by Spring 2020.

+Terminal

+The Isle of Man airport has one terminal with 5 gates, all of which are hardstands.
+Airside, there is a lounge operated by Menzies Aviation that can be accessed by passengers for a fee.
+There is also a duty free, a bar and a Costa Coffee café.